Cairi-S/Welcome-Foolish-Mortals/README.md

 [Bootstrap 5](https://getbootstrap.com/docs/5.0/getting-started/introduction/) - Used for their navbar and grid layout.

-[Howler.js](https://howlerjs.com/) - Used library to incorporate smooth audio across all devices.
+[Howler.js](https://howlerjs.com/) - Used to incorporate smooth audio across all devices.

 [cdnjs.com](https://cdnjs.com/) - Used to deliver libraries such as Howler.js and jQuery.

 [Multi Device Website Mockup Generator](http://techsini.com/multi-mockup/index.php) - used for website mockup at top of README.

-[Google Fonts](https://fonts.google.com/) - Used for font styles, namely XXX and YYY.
+[Google Fonts](https://fonts.google.com/) - Used for font styles, namely Cormorant Upright and Pathway Gothic One.

 [Font Awesome](https://fontawesome.com/) - Used for the home, question mark and speaker/muted speaker icons used in the navbar.